-If you are brining in products from China which are generally commercialized, do not bother to apply.
+If you are bringing in products from China that are generally commercialized, do not bother to apply.
 I say this because the organizers are all out to provide something different and unique.

-For bazaar hunters, pop up store lovers or anyone who wants to experience a different kind of bazaar, the Riuh Bazaar at APW Bangsar is one to check out.
+For bazaar hunters, pop up store lovers, or anyone who wants to experience a different kind of bazaar, the Riuh Bazaar at APW Bangsar is one to check out.